Charleston County Vehicle Impound Guide

 After 30 Days

-If your vehicle remains unclaimed for an extended period, typically around 30 days, the impound lot may have the right to sell it at a lien sale to recover their costs.
-You will lose the vehicle entirely.
+In South Carolina, if a vehicle remains unclaimed for an extended period (typically 30 days), the impound lot may have the right to initiate a lien sale to recover their costs.
+This means they can sell your vehicle to cover the outstanding fees.
+To prevent this, retrieve your vehicle as soon as possible.

 If You Can't Afford the Fees